KevinVerre/kevins-guide-to-git/README.txt

 ## Topic 4.
 Crafting commits

 A commit is a collection of changes to the repository.
-Changes to the repository can include adding a new file, removing a file, or changing the lines of a file.
-You create a commit by making changes to the repository, staging the changes you want to commit, and then creating a commit out of the staged changed.
+Changes to the repository can include adding a new file, removing a file, or changing the lines within a file.
 A change to the repository can either be staged or unstaged.
 A staged change is one that you are getting ready to use in a commit.
+You create a commit by making changes to the repository, staging the changes you want to commit, and then creating a commit out of the staged changed.

 The command “git status” will show you the status of all of the changes made to the repository since the last commit.
 It will show you if files were added, removed, or changed.
 The command “git diff” will show you how the files have changed.
 The command “git diff --staged” will show the changes to the repository that are staged.
 By default, “git diff” will show you the differences for the entire repository.
 You can also show the changes to a particular file by using “git diff FILENAME”.
 The repository you are working on is sometimes called the “working directory” and the differences that you’ve made are changes to the “working tree”.
 Another name for the stage is the “index”.